amenophis/AmenophisSocialBundle/Resources/doc/index.md

             entity: Acme\Bundle\CoreBundle\Entity\Social
 ```

-### Step 7: Update your database schema
+### Step 5: Update your database schema

 Now that the bundle is configured, the last thing you need to do is update your
-database schema because you have added a new entity, the `User` class which you
+database schema because you have added a new entity, the `Social` class which you
-created in Step 4.
+created in Step 3.

 For ORM run the following command.